How Everactive Powers a Dense Sensor Network With Virtually No Power at All

 This is an installment of our “Community Member Spotlight” series, where we invite our customers to share their work, shining a light on their success and inspiring others with new ways to use technology to solve problems.

-In this edition, Dan Wright and Clayton Yochum from Everactive join us to share how they’re bringing analytics and real-time device monitoring to scenarios and places never before possible.
-Learn how they’ve set up their data stack, their database evaluation criteria, their advice for fellow developers, and more.
+In this edition, Carlos Olmos, Dan Wright, and Clayton Yochum from Everactive join us to share how they’re bringing analytics and real-time device monitoring to scenarios and places never before possible.
+Learn how they’ve set up their data stack (moving from six to only three instances), their database evaluation criteria, their advice for fellow developers, and more.

 Our initial products are designed to monitor steam systems, which are used in various industries and applications, like process manufacturing, chemical processing, and district energy, as well as a range of rotating equipment, such as motors, pumps, fans, and compressors.
 Currently, we serve large, Fortune 500 manufacturers in many sectors, including Food & Beverage, Consumer Packaged Goods, Chemical Process Industries, Pharmaceuticals, Pulp & Paper, and Facilities Management.